 The Kestrel should be recalibrated if the Relative Humidity (RH) sensor has shown drift in its RH measurement.
 The Kestrel RH sensor is specified to develop less than 2% drift over 24 months.
-You may return your Kestrel meter to Nielson Kellerman (NK) for Factory Recalibration of the relative humidity and the related measurements.
+If you would like this service performed, please contact us email@example.com.
+There is a $65 charge to calibrate relative humidity and the related measurements.
 Recalibration is available with and without certification of NIST traceability and calibration stickers.
-NK can recalibrate and certify any of the values measured by your Kestrel meter, including: wind speed / air flow; temperature; barometric pressure and humidity.
-Please contact NK for more information about Factory Recalibration and certification.
+We can recalibrate and certify any of the values measured by your Kestrel meter, including: wind speed / air flow; temperature; barometric pressure and humidity.

 Factory calibration for the Kestrels is done at 32.8% and 75.3%.

 With the new 5000 series, the need to calibrate the RH is highly unlikely.

 NK will stand by the RH for 5 years, and will adjust it within that 5 years if needed at no charge.

 NK will repair, recalibrate or replace any defective product within the warranty period.
 "Defective" includes measurements outside of our accuracy spec plus stated drift.

 After the 5 year warranty period, it may need to be done, but we'll know then if it needs to be sent in or not.
 Currently, the goal is to have the technology to do it remotely.
 Please note, the Calibration Kit cannot be used on 5000+ series meters.